ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 Things are of different colors because they absorb and reflect light in different ways.
 Let's start with white light, like sunlight[^2].
-White light contains every light frequency.
-When light hits some object, depending on what the object is made of, its surface absorbs some of the frequencies and reflects others.
+White light contains every light wavelength.
+When light hits some object, depending on what the object is made of, its surface absorbs some of the wavelengths and reflects others.
 Some of the reflected light hits our eyes, and our brains convert that to color.
 What color?
-The sum of the frequencies that were reflected[^3].
+The sum of the wavelengths that were reflected[^3].

 [^2]: Sunlight isn't quite white, but it's close enough for our purposes.

 [^3]: Because of thermodynamics, the rest of the energy isn't lost; it's mostly turned to heat.
-That's why black things get hotter than white ones - they absorb most of the frequencies!
+That's why black things get hotter than white ones - they absorb most of the wavelengths!

 So what happens with the crayons?
 You start with white light reflecting off the paper.
 Since it's white paper, it means it reflects most of the light it gets.
-When you draw with a "yellow" crayon, you're adding a layer of a material that absorbs some frequencies but lets others pass through it.
-They're reflected by the paper, pass through the yellow layer again, hit your eyes, and your brain interprets that particular combination of frequencies as "yellow".
-So what the yellow layer does is *subtract* a bunch of frequencies from the original white light.
+When you draw with a "yellow" crayon, you're adding a layer of a material that absorbs some wavelengths but lets others pass through it.
+They're reflected by the paper, pass through the yellow layer again, hit your eyes, and your brain interprets that particular combination of wavelengths as "yellow".
+So what the yellow layer does is *subtract* a bunch of wavelengths from the original white light.

-When you then draw a blue circle over the yellow one, you're subtracting even more frequencies to what was left after the yellow circle subtracted its own, so what hits your eyes is whatever frequencies weren't filtered by either the blue or yellow circles - which your brain sees as "green".
+When you then draw a blue circle over the yellow one, you're subtracting even more wavelengths to what was left after the yellow circle subtracted its own, so what hits your eyes is whatever wavelengths weren't filtered by either the blue or yellow circles - which your brain sees as "green".

-In summary, we start with all frequencies, and subtract some amount of the primary colors, to create any other color.
-Because we're subtracting frequencies, this is called the *Subtractive Color Model*.
+In summary, we start with all wavelengths, and subtract some amount of the primary colors, to create any other color.
+Because we're subtracting wavelengths, this is called the *Subtractive Color Model*.

 This model is not quite right, though.
 The actual primary colors in the subtractive model aren't Blue, Red and Yellow as taught to toddlers and art